Mendota Mental Health Institute: Mound Groups

 The Mendota State Hospital Mound Group is located on MMHI grounds.
 The effigy mounds were listed on the National Register of Historic Places on December 27, 1974 (#74000076).
 The largest of the mounds is said to be an eagle or thunderbird that originally had a 624 ft wingspan.
 MMHI's eagle logo is based on this mound.
 Around the eagle are other smaller birds, bears, a water spirit, another water spirit with a curved tail sometimes interpreted as a squirrel, a group of conical mounds, several linear mounds, and a four-legged deer effigy.
 A village stood on the terrace between these mounds and Lake Mendota about 1000 CE.

 Farwell's Point Mound Group is located in the area surrounding the Wisconsin Memorial Hospital mostly within the Memorial Hospital Historical District boundary in the western part of the MMHI grounds.
 The effigy mounds were listed on the National Register of Historic Places on December 27, 1974 (#74000069).
 The site contains 11 conical mounds and remnants of 2 panthers, a bird, and 3 linear mounds.
 One of the conical mounds was dug into in the 1800s and inside was a stone burial vault containing human remains.
 Farwell's Point was named for Wisconsin Governor Leonard J. Farwell who owned property in that vicinity.

 Mendota Memorial Cemetery

 The Mendota State hospital had a cemetery for patients that died at the facility located about 1/2 mile north of the original complex.
 It now sits amongst the houses of the North Mendota neighborhood in Madison, next to the Central Wisconsin Center.
-Only a handful of the graves remain marked, but a memorial marker marking the site indicates that the cemetery operated from 1860 to 1964.
 Between 1860 and 1912, 1,702 patients died at the facility, though not all were buried at the cemetery.
 The Central Wisconsin Center, a state facility for individuals with developmental disabilities, is administratively separate from MMHI, but it is across the road from it on property listed as owned by "Mendota State Hospital" in county records.